 The Deutsche Bahn is the national train service in Germany.
 While they certainly have their fair share of expensive train tickets, there are tons of opportunities to snag some cheaper deals if you book online in advance.

 The Düsseldorf Airport is one of the top 5 largest airports in Germany which means you have ample opportunity to get out and explore what Europe has to offer.
-Take a look at the airports Airlines List to check out which airlines are currently departing from the Düsseldorf Airport.
+Take a look at the airport’s Airlines List to check out which airlines are currently departing from the Düsseldorf Airport.
+We often fly with EuroWings as they typically have much cheaper prices than some of the other flights.